Most Active Stories

 A new water source would take the bulk of the money, but the city’s transit system would also receive a welcomed boost.
 Councilwoman Janet Miller says it’s not an amount that will transform the bus system…

 “But we needed to start somewhere," she says.
-"And without this stabilizing funding, what will happen is that transit, over the next two, three or four years, we’ll face severe reductions in service, which will mean reductions in ridership.
+"And without this stabilizing funding, what will happen is that transit, over the next two, three or four years, will face severe reductions in service, which will mean reductions in ridership.
 And every ride that’s lost, will be someone who simply can’t get somewhere.”

 The increase would allow for additional routes, but not for the Sunday and late night service desired by many riders.